 Buttons have evolved over the years.
 Initially, buttons were presented as static boxes in a rather simple UI.
 Today, buttons on the web are generally operating-system-specific UI elements that are rendered within a web page.
 Moreover, these buttons are generally 3-dimensional in shape with no highlight state.
 Presented this way, buttons can be the most easily overlooked element on a web page, since they will blend in with the operating system around them.

 Thankfully we can style them any of a number of ways thanks to CSS–but try and keep something resembling a button.
 Slight bevels and rounded corners, for example, are key indicators that the user can click a button and initiate an action.

 To further illustrate how important the distinction between links and buttons are, consider navigation without links, but rather, with buttons:

 How confusing would it be to come to a site and be presented with a series of buttons that renders your navigation?
 Surely users would be much more apt to use “tabs” to navigate your site.
 Tabs, for those of you wondering, have become increasingly popular because they fit a user’s mental model of how a physical page works.
 In a tabbed notebook, flipping to a certain tab will bring that tab to the top of the notebook and show you content only related to the tab (assuming good sorting!).

-Always look to the physical world for examples of best practices.
+Look to the physical world for examples of best practices and mental models.
 In many cases problems that appear new are only virtual copies of problems in the physical world.
 Tabbed navigation is a common UI-Pattern that uses links to display collections of information.

 Lastly, the concept of Extras on Demand allows Interaction Designers to simplify an interface by hiding ancillary interface elements.
 Extras on demand is a very useful pattern for displaying information to users.
 Always look to simplify your interface and provide users with only the bare-minimum interface elements.
 Allowing extras options only to savvy users, comforts new users and empowers advanced users.